DHRI-Curriculum/Dhrift-Homepage/index.md

 ---
-title: Dhrift
+title: DHRIFT
 layout: home
-description: Dhrift is a platform for technical teaching in the humanities
+description: DHRIFT is a platform for technical teaching in the humanities
 # intro_image: ""
 intro_image_absolute: false
 intro_image_hide_on_mobile: true